sagemath/sagewiki_to_gh-2022-10-10/days57.md

 `Adrien Boussicault <http://www.labri.fr/perso/boussica/index_en.html>`_::

     Name:
-    will participate to the "Fourth Sage-Combinat Days in Cernay".
+    will participate in the "Fourth Sage-Combinat Days in Cernay".
     Date of arrival:
     Date of departure: